openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 Marques, who confessed he never survived to more than 2 hours on a Ubuntu Desktop, also
-      stated: â€œI plan to run a open BETA phase during the last cycle/milestone of Factory for all the â€˜bleeding edgeâ€™ daring users willing to try the Ayatana packages out.
-I donâ€™t know the full extents of the functionality on these indicators, I hope I get some feedback from our users to see if I can enable all the possible features without deviating too much from upstream.
+      stated: “I plan to run a open BETA phase during the last cycle/milestone of Factory for all the ‘bleeding edge’ daring users willing to try the Ayatana packages out.
+I don’t know the full extents of the functionality on these indicators, I hope I get some feedback from our users to see if I can enable all the possible features without deviating too much from upstream.
 I have no plans or interest in making any of these packages default on GNOME, however and I would always oppose such action. openSUSE offers one of the strongest and most solid GNOME implementations (for which we have to thank the GNOME Team), I would like to keep it that way.
-GNOME upstream is my choice for Desktop computing needs.â€
+GNOME upstream is my choice for Desktop computing needs.”

 Malcom Lewis, another openSUSE GNOME Team contributor, showed interest in developing an
       openSUSE Unity spin in [SUSE Studio](http://www.susestudio.com).
-Like openSUSE did with shipping Smeegol well before MeeGo 1.0 got released, this way users can test Ayatana before Ubuntuâ€™s release and provide feedback upstream.
+Like openSUSE did with shipping Smeegol well before MeeGo 1.0 got released, this way users can test Ayatana before Ubuntu’s release and provide feedback upstream.
 If you want to help out or provide feedback, contact nmarques, vuntz or dimstar on the [opensuse-gnome irc channel](irc://irc.freenode.net/opensuse-gnome)!

 Conclusion

 There seems to be a breath of fresh air going through openSUSE.
 New projects are started,
       recently started projects seem to be humming along quite nicely ([project Bretzn](http://news.opensuse.org/2010/10/26/from-the-developer-to-the-user-and-back-announcing-project-bretzn/), for example, is heading for a developer meeting at the SUSE offices in January).
-All of these are of course looking for help â€“ and you can easily find those involved on either [IRC](irc://irc.freenode.net/opensuse-project) or [mailing lists](mailto:opensuse-project@opensuse.org) if youâ€™re interested in helping out.
+All of these are of course looking for help – and you can easily find those involved on either [IRC](irc://irc.freenode.net/opensuse-project) or [mailing lists](mailto:opensuse-project@opensuse.org) if you’re interested in helping out.
 So, if you want to make a difference, openSUSE is the place to do it.
 Pick something interesting and start changing the world with us!